-You’ll soon get to a sign to a path to the left where you can extend your hike with 40 minutes to see the ruins of Castillo de Las Cinco Esquinas.
+You’ll soon get to a sign to a path to the left where you can extend your hike by 40 minutes to see the ruins of Castillo de Las Cinco Esquinas.
 This is the structure that towers above the village that you’ll see from you leave the waterfall.

 It offers astounding views of the surrounding landscape and I highly recommend it if you have the time.

 Not long past the path that goes up to Castillo de Las Cinco Esquinas, there is a path going down to the right, taking you to Castillo de la Yedra.
 This is a fairly steep trail, but a shortcut back to the trailhead.

 To complete the Rio Cerezuelo trail, continue on the path until it meets a rocky descent towards narrow a village road.
 Turn right down the village road and keep following the zig-zag road all the way down to the tourist office.

 If you have parked by the trailhead, turn right before the tourist office and the Santa Maria Church and continue up along the church and river for a couple of minutes, and you’re there.

 Reflections on hiking Rio Cerezuelo